suffolklibraries/lgc/content/collections/events/its-not-over-yet-opening-gallery.md

     content:
       -
         type: text
-        text: '"It''s Not Over Yet" will be shown at 303 Projects, in Kirkley, South Lowestoft and The Art Gallery in the Historic Old High Street to the North of the town'
+        text: 'The "It''s Not Over Yet" opening on Sunday 20th March can be found at The Art Gallery in the Historic Old High Street to the North of Lowestoft.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Find the exhibition at 303 Projects, 303 London Road South, Lowestoft, NR33 0DX.
-Located a stone throw ''in land'' from Claremont Pier and Lowestoft South Beach, and a 15 minute walk from Lowestoft train station, south, into Kirkley.'
   -
     type: heading
     attrs: